jaihysc/yuzu-doc/emulation/core.md

 System (dfferent from System in audio) is the top-level class describing an emulated Switch.
 It holds the classes for all the emulated subsystems.
 These are primarily classes for emulating hardware and the kernel.
 Some other miscellaneous classes are for debugging, telemetry, and cheats.

 The hardware excluding the CPU is emulated as follows, CPU is handled by the kernel.
 Core timing is used to receive a callback at a future point in time for the emulated Switch, such as implementing CPU hardware timers.
-GPU emulates the Nvidia Tegra used on the Switch. host1x emulates the host1x module on the Nvidia Tegra.
+GPU emulates the Nvidia Tegra used on the Switch. host1x emulates the host1x module on the Nvidia Tegra, see video core for details.
 Device memory emulates the Switch address space.
 Audio core emulates audio.
 HID core emulates HID devices.

 ```mermaid
 flowchart LR